C2SM/git-course/advanced/Exercise_5_git-rebase.md

 git rebase main rebase_feature
 ```

 Examine the repository status and log.
-Git has switched us to the `rebase_feature` branch and played the commit from the `main` branch here, without creating a merge commit.
+Git has switched us to the `rebase_feature` branch and applied the commit from the `main` branch here, without creating a merge commit.

 Now, switch to the `main` branch and sync it with the `rebase_feature` branch.